elliotwoods/vastai-blender/README.md

 Go to Vast.ai and create an instance with image `nvidia/cuda:11.4.1-cudnn8-devel-ubuntu20.04`.
 You will need some credit in your account in order to create the instance.
 Generally I've just been keeping the default 10GB of storage but of course extend that if you need to.
 Remember to delete the instance after you've used it, as you'll have to pay for this storage every day that it's kept on the server.
 Wait for the instance to be created.

+I generally use the following priorities when selecting an instace:

+* Sort by `TFlops/$/Hr`
+* At least 100Mbps upload speeds

+Generally in 2022-12 I'll pick an instance with a couple of GeForce 3080's

 ## 2. Login to and setup the instance

 You'll find the instance in https://console.vast.ai/instances/ .
 Connect using SSH.